Oasis-Company/OasisBio/docs/design.md

 ## Conclusion

-The OasisBio design system is built on the principles of clarity, precision, and
+The OasisBio design system is built on the principles of clarity, precision, and functionality.
+By following these guidelines, we ensure a consistent, accessible, and visually appealing user experience across all devices and screen sizes.
+The design system is flexible enough to accommodate future enhancements while maintaining the core aesthetic that makes OasisBio unique.